iltommi/qdb-documentation/source/reference/qdbd.rst

             qdbd --limiter-max-entries=100

     .. note::
-        Setting this value too low may cause the :term:`server` to spend more time evicting entries than processing requests.
+        Setting this value too low may cause the server to spend more time evicting entries than processing requests.